Periodic Solutions of Generalized Schr\"odinger Equations on Cayley Trees: Introduction

 \section{Introduction}

-The topics of statistical mechanics on non-amenable graphs is growing (see for example, \cite{L}).
-One of the non-amenable graph is a Cayley tree.
-The Cayley tree is not a realistic lattice, however, its amazing topology makes the exact calculation of various quantities possible \cite{L}.
-It is believed that several among its interesting thermal properties could persist for regular lattices, for which the exact calculation is far intractable.

-The spectral properties of Schr\"odenger operators on graphs have many applications in physics and they have been intensively studied since late 1990s.
-We shall consider Schr\"odinger operators which correspond to the Anderson model on a Cayley tree.
-In \cite{Kl} Klein proved the existence of purely absolutely continuous spectrum, under weak disorder, on the Cayley tree.
-A new proof of a version of Klein's theorem is given in \cite{Fr}.
+The spectral properties of Schr\"odinger operators on graphs have many applications in physics and they have been intensively studied since the late 1990s.
+In \cite{Kl} Klein proved the existence of a purely absolutely continuous spectrum on the Cayley tree, under weak disorder.

 The paper \cite{Mil} reviews the main aspects and problems in the Anderson model on the Cayley tree.
-It shows how the question as to whether wave functions are extended or localized is related to the existence of complex solutions of a certain nonlinear equation.
-In \cite{K} sufficient conditions for the presence of the absolutely continuous spectrum of a Schr\"odinger operator on a rooted Cayley tree are given.
-See \cite{Der} for more results on the model.
-In \cite{H} the spectrum of Schr\"odinger operator on the $d$-dimensional lattice $\mathbb Z^d$ is studied.
+It shows whether wave functions are extended or localized is related to the existence of complex solutions of a certain non-linear equation.
+In \cite{K} sufficient conditions for the presence of the absolutely continuous spectrum of a Schr\"odinger operator on a rooted Cayley tree are given; see \cite{Der} for more results on the model.
+In \cite{HS} the spectrum of a Schr\"odinger operator on the $d$-dimensional lattice $\mathbb Z^d$ is studied.

+In recent years, fractional calculus has received a great deal of attention.
+Equations involving fractional derivatives and fractional Laplacians have been studied by various authors, see e.g. \cite{Po,H,BDST} and the references therein.
+In probability theory fractional Laplacians appear as generators of stable processes \cite{KL1}.
+Non-local (such as fractional) Schr\"odinger operators are currently increasingly studied \cite{HIL,HLo,KL2,KL3,LM,LKD}.
+Their counterparts on lattices are currently much less understood than local discrete Schr\"odinger operators.
+In \cite{HL} a new phenomenon on the spectral edge behaviour of non-local lattice Schr\"odinger operators with a $\delta$-interaction has been reported.
+In this paper we study solutions of generalized Schr\"odinger equations on Cayley trees.